Cultural impact of Shakira: Laundry Service

 When the Latin explosion appeared in the industry, artists like Shakira released their albums, obtaining success in the world, selling 8 million in a year of its release and having more than 13 million sales to date, catapulting several Latin sounds such as tango or folk sounds around the world with her songs.
 Shakira was a success being compared to artists of the stature of Madonna, Britney Spears, and many more.
-She was also part of the cover of Rolling Stone "Women in Rock" with Mary J Blige and Britney.
+She was also part of the cover of Rolling Stone "Women in Rock" with Mary J. Blige and Britney.
 Its success is seen as a breakthrough for the Latin market as it helped more South American artists have an easier opportunity to break into the US and world markets.
 In 2007 the album was included in the Rock and Roll Hall of Fame's 200 definitive albums of all time.
 Laundry Service is considered the album that paved the way for several Latin stars who followed Shakira with their sounds.

 Female representation

-Shakira is coveted to have broken the gender barriers in the Latin music industry which is considered to be "historically male-dominated" and passed their numbers.
+Shakira is believed to have broken the gender barriers in the Latin music industry which is considered to be "historically male-dominated" and passed their numbers.
 A fact that helps girls like her to have the same opportunities as her.
 Nicole Collazo Santana has mentioned that "Shakira reclaimed the male-dominated genre (pop rock) with music, turned the form into her diary, and gave it to us as a little annotated guide to navigate machismo in all the places we find it in the world."
-Likewise, Shakira herself explained that her 2009 album "She Wolf was made for all those who have desires which they repress, in the album she expresses how people need to free themselves from all the restrictions that society imposes on them.
+Likewise, Shakira herself explained that her 2009 album "She Wolf was made for all those who have desires that they repress, in the album she expresses how people need to free themselves from all the restrictions that society imposes on them.
 Adding "My biggest motivation was to make an album that people could just have fun with and forget about their troubles.
 Dance-oriented.
 Club-oriented.
 I want people to have fun with it.
 Forget about the troubles.
 Forget about the crisis Forget everything for a minute- at least while they listen to the music."
 The vice president of MTV explained that in the industry, women are mostly interpreters in the vast majority of times, Shakira is not the case since she is involved in the composition and production of her albums.
 Shakira from the beginning was seen as an artist who inspires Latino men and women to be proud of their roots, she managed to break down several barriers against the Latino community and facilitated the famous "crossover" to the mainstream market.
+Several artists such as Danna Paola, Manuel Turizo, Bizarrap, among others refer to Shakira as "the greatest female Latin artist in history".